How to Roll Your Rs: Methods and Resources for Different Languages

 The rolled R is used in Italian, Spanish, Polish, Russian, Arabic and (sometimes) Portuguese.
 It’s also part of Hindi and Tagalog.

-Just Roll with It: The Ultimate Guide for How to Roll Your Rs
+The 3-Step Method for How to Roll Your Rs

 Finally, the moment we’ve all been waiting for.
-Here’s a three-step method to get your Rs from stalled to rolling.
+Here’s a guide to get your Rs from stalled to rolling.

-If you start to research how to roll your Rs, you may see a lot of technical terms bandied about:
+If you start to research how to roll your Rs, you may see a lot of technical terms:

 - Hard palate